Low Testosterone Treatment in Marietta, GA

 Low-T is very common and currently affects about 4 to 5 million men in the U.S. This may not seem like a lot, but that’s because the majority of men affected are above the age of 40.
 About 19-39% of older men have Low Testosterone.

 After a man turns 30, testosterone begins to decrease in production.
-This happens to every man, but for many, testosterone production decreases faster than most.
+This happens to every man, but for many, testosterone production decreases more quickly than normal.
 This can be caused by:

 - A family history of low testosterone